rakechen-0307/NASA-App-Challenge/README.md

 1. Mimicking the idea of full-width-half-maximum, we find the left and right point where their intensities are of a percentage to the peak.
 For our task, the percentage are chosen as 30 and 50%.
 2. By connecting the left point to the peak, we obtain the rising edge slope.
 By connecting the peak to the right point, we obtain the falling edge slope.
-3. Calculate the ratio of the latter to the former.
+3. Calculate the ratio of the former to the latter.
 If the absolute value is above a certain value, it means we have a gentle falling edge.
 We mark this as a seismic event.
 The slopes are marked as green dash line in *Fig. 3*.
 4. The onset and ending to the seismic event is further obtained by extending the two slopes and find their intercept to the horizontal axis.

 ![General envelope detection result](images/envelope_detection.png)